leonardo9mar/thesisProject_ASDreplica/README.md

 ## Network Model Reproduces Personalized Brain Dynamics in Autism Spectrum Disorder

-This repository contains the codes written and used for my thesis work ' Network Model Reproduces Personalized Brain Dynamics in Autism Spectrum Disorder'.
+This repository contains the codes that I've written and used for my thesis work 'Network Model Reproduces Personalized Brain Dynamics in Autism Spectrum Disorder'.
 The overall pipeline includes integrating different methods for analyzing EEG data and structural connectivity data and the simulation and optimization process of the personalized brain network model.

-...

 ![workflow](./thesis_workflow.png )